 Other symptoms of excessive daytime sleepiness after stroke can include:

 To find an effective treatment for these symptoms, it is critical to receive a thorough diagnosis.
 If you struggle with excessive sleepiness after stroke, be sure to talk with your primary care physician.

-If your sleepiness is impacting your quality of life, do not worry.
+If your quality of life is being impacted by excessive daytime sleepiness after stroke, do not worry.
 There are effective treatments available.
 Some approaches your doctor might recommend include the following:

 Address Underlying Conditions

 The first step doctors might take is to address any underlying conditions causing your excessive drowsiness.

 For example, if sleep apnea is disturbing your ability to achieve REM sleep, treatment may involve the use of a C-PAP machine.
 With a C-PAP, you wear a mask over your nose or mouth while you sleep.
 The mask is then hooked up to a machine that blows a continuous stream of air.
 This ensures you get enough oxygen throughout the night, which can reduce daytime drowsiness.